PBearson/ESP32_Remote_Attack_Tutorial/README.md

 # ESP32 Remote Attack Tutorial

 This project demonstrates how to remotely exploit a well-known software vulnerability called to the **Format String Attack**.
 The attack allows users to arbitrarily read and write memory.
-In this example, we will write a malicious string "You are hacked!" into memory and then print the string out.
+We will show two examples of how to perform a remote attack on the ESP32.
+In the first example, we will write a malicious string "You are hacked!" into memory and then print the string out.
+In the second example, we will overwrite a global variable called `username` that influences the behavior of the program.
 As a case study, we will use a vulnerable MQTT application that subscribes to some topics, allowing users to communicate remotely with the ESP32.

 ## Prerequisites